The challenge of hidden gifts in multi-agent reinforcement learning: Acknowledgments

 \section{Acknowledgments}

+DM would like to thank Vedant Shah for the experimental ideas for further validating the results, Michael Noukhovitch for the insightful perspectives on state-information experiments and profound MARL knowledge and Arna Ghosh for verifying and questioning the correction term derivation as well has Hessian approximations.

-This research was supported by the Abundant Intelligences Partnership, funded by the Government of Canada's New Frontiers in Research Fund (NFRFT-2022-00241) and the Social Sciences and Humanities Research Council (SSHRC PG 895-2023-1022).
-BAR also received support from NSERC (Discovery Grant: RGPIN-2020-05105; Discovery Accelerator Supplement: RGPAS-2020-00031) and CIFAR (Canada AI Chair; Learning in Machine and Brains Fellowship).
+BAR received support from NSERC (Discovery Grant: RGPIN-2020-05105; Discovery Accelerator Supplement: RGPAS-2020-00031) and CIFAR (Canada AI Chair; Learning in Machine and Brains Fellowship).
 DM received support from an NSERC CGSM and a Rathlyn Fellowship from the Indigenous Studies Department of McGill.
-This research was enabled in part by support provided by (Calcul Québec) (https://www.calculquebec.ca/en/) and the Digital Research Alliance of Canada (https://alliancecan.ca/en).
+This research was enabled in part by support provided by (Calcul Québec) (https://www.calculquebec.ca/en/) 9and the Digital Research Alliance of Canada (https://alliancecan.ca/en).
 The authors acknowledge the material support of NVIDIA in the form of computational resources.